explosivo22/rinnaicontrolr/README.md

 Python library for communicating with the [Rinnai Control-R Water Heaters and control devices](https://www.rinnai.us/tankless-water-heater/accessories/wifi) via the Rinnai Control-R cloud API.

+Rinnai's API is completely insecure when it comes to reading information about your water heater.
+We recommend that you disconnect your water heater from the Control-R system until Rinnai fixes these basic issues.

 This library is community supported.
 Please submit changes and improvements.

 ## Support For